 - Within a few years of these changes, art sales dropped by as much as 40% by some accounts, and prices fetched at auction were also halved.[vii]

-These straitened times have forced the remaining galleries to increase commission rates up to 40% of the sale price.
+These straitened times have forced the remaining galleries to increase commission rates up to 40% or even 50% of the sale price.
 Other less concrete factors have an impact too.
 One is the numbers of professional artists practising in Australia today – some 30,000 in the estimation of Professor Sasha Griffin who has conducted invaluable research in this area.[viii]
 Our revenue-driven universities continue to produce thousands of graduates in visual arts every year, very few of whom will be able to make a living from their work.
 That is not the primary purpose of an arts degree, or course, but unarguably produces a large pool of artists destined to be disappointed.

 A final, important factor is the standing of Australian art on the international scene; this has an impact on price and reputation locally as well as in New York and Shanghai.
 The local market is valued at just 0.6% of the global art market.[ix]
 The tyranny of distance, the logistics and cost of exhibiting internationally, poor marketing, and attitudes both within Australia and overseas have all hampered recognition of Australian artists overseas.
 A provincial market has not adapted to a global culture and economy, and is paying the price, Grishin argues.
 As commentator, James Valentine has noted, the Art Price Index for 2016 lists only two Australians: Tim Storrier and Rick Amor: ‘Our giants such as Brett Whiteley, John Olsen or Fred Williams can sell in the millions here,’ he writes, ‘but take them to New York – the world art-buying centre – and only the expats will turn up to bid.’[x]
 As Valentine continues: